 How long?
 Well, that can vary greatly from person to person.
 There is no one right timetable for grief.
 Think of it as a roller coaster, with tremendous highs and deep lows.
 Sometimes you'll move backwards and other times you'll keep moving forward.
 No matter how it happens for you, it's perfectly all right.

 Grief is a very individual process, and not one of us will do it exactly the same.
 The important thing is to recognize that you will grieve over your diagnosis.
 Identifying where you are in the process and learning how to cope is the critical factor.

 One way the stages of grief have been categorized is:

-* Shock & Denial, where you refuse to believe you truly have COPD and that it’s not going to go away.
+Shock and denial, where you refuse to believe you truly have COPD and that it's not going to go away.

-* Acceptance, where you finally accept that what is happening is the way it is, and learn how to cope in a positive way, treasuring what time you do have left with your loved ones & living the best life you can despite COPD.
+Acceptance, where you finally accept that what is happening is the way it is, and learn how to cope in a positive way, treasuring what time you do have left with your loved ones and living the best life you can despite COPD.

 Keep reading this series I'm here to help you through this difficult time.
 But also, recognize where you are the stages of grief and accept that no matter how you are feeling, it's OK.
 You are not alone and you can get through this.

 First off, take care of your health.
 Learn all you can about COPD and your treatment plan.
 Follow your doctor's instructions.
 Realize that your ability to get through your activities of daily living, from getting dressed to making your meals, has changed.
 You'll need to allow more time and rest often.

 Don't be afraid to ask friends and family for help.
 This includes not only help with managing things in your life, whether it's shopping or cooking, but also help with the emotional upheaval.
 Share what you are feeling... they're probably feeling it too.
 Laugh, cry and reminisce your way to recovery and acceptance.
 There's no need to put on a brave front or protect them from what is really happening.